 When writing a business plan, the first thing readers will see is the executive summary.
-If your plan is being used to go after funding, it’s important to spend some time carefully crafting the executive summary to capture the attention of the investor or lender reading your plan.
-How do you write a great executive summary?
-Read further to find out.
+If your plan is being used to go after funding, it’s crucial to carefully craft the executive summary to capture the reader’s attention.
+How do you write an excellent executive summary?
+Read further to find out!

 What is an executive summary?

 The executive summary is essentially the cover letter to your business plan.
-The executive summary is located at the very beginning of the business plan, but should be the last thing written.
-The purpose of the executive summary is to quickly and briefly summarize the detailed sections of the business plan so a potential investor or lender can quickly decide whether your project is one they will continue reviewing.
+Executive summaries are the first part of your business plan but should be the last thing written.
+The executive summary aims to quickly and briefly summarize the highlights of your business plan so a potential investor or lender can quickly decide whether your project is one they will continue reviewing.

-An executive summary should be, at most, a one-page wrap-up of your entire business plan, similar to an elevator pitch.
-This may seem like an easy task however it can be challenging to condense your entire business concept in a short amount of space.
+An executive summary is generally a one-page wrap-up of your entire business plan, similar to an elevator pitch.
+This may seem like an easy task; however, it can be challenging to condense your whole business concept in a short space.

 What are the key elements of an executive summary?

-Every executive summary is unique, but there are some key components to include to make it more effective and focused.
-A common outline includes:
+Every executive summary is unique, but some key components include making it more effective and focused.
+A standard outline includes:

-Business Summary – Include the name, location and overview of what the business does.
+Business Summary – Include the name, location, overview of the business idea, and what the business does.

 Products and Services – What problem is your business solving, what is the business opportunity, and how do your products or services meet the customer’s needs?

-Market Overview – Who will buy your product and services?
-Include information on the size of your potential market and how you plan to reach them.
+Marketing Plan – Who will buy your product and services?
+Be sure to include information on your potential target market’s size and how you plan to reach them.
 You can also provide an overview of the market analysis and sales strategy.

-Financial Overview – Briefly explain the projected sales and profits over the next three years
+Financial Projections– Provide a financial summary with the projected sales and profits over the next three years.

-Funding Requirements – How much is being requested and how much are the owners are investing?
-If the plan is being used to go after loans, banks expect owners to invest at least 15% of their own money in the business.
+Funding Requirements – How much funding is being requested, and how much are the owners investing?
+If the plan is being used to go after business loans, banks expect owners to invest at least 15% of their own money.

 Tips for writing an executive summary

-- Write the summary after completing the business plan.
-Even though it is at the beginning of your plan, it should be the last thing written to make sure it includes all the relevant high points.
+- Write the summary after completing the full business plan.
+Even though the executive summary is located at the beginning of the business plan, it should be the last thing written to include all the relevant high points.

 - Keep it short.
-The executive summary should be no more than 1 page, however some businesses will only need a couple of paragraphs.
+The executive summary should be no more than two pages for more complicated businesses; however, some companies will only need a couple of paragraphs.
 In general, the shorter, the better.

-- Write in a clear and concise manner.
-This goes for the entire business plan, but is especially important in the executive summary.
-Unnecessary rambling or overly complex wording will turn off a lender or investor quickly.
-Use Grammarly (it’s free!) to clean up any mistakes and help make your writing easier to read.
+- Write clearly and concisely.
+This goes for the entire business plan but is especially important in the executive summary.
+Unnecessary rambling or overly complicated wording will turn off a lender or investor quickly.
+Use Grammarly (it’s free!) to clean up any mistakes and help make your writing more comfortable.

 - Avoid using industry jargon.
 Assume your reader knows nothing about your industry.
-If your reader can’t understand what it is you are trying to do, they aren’t going to fund the project.
+If your reader can’t understand what you are trying to do, they aren’t going to fund the project.